SMSF To Do List

 So this is your SMSF to do list.
 We didn’t think it would be this long.
-You don’t actually realise how much it is until you make a list.
-There is a lot to think about.
+It is amazing how much there is.
+If you have a question, please reach out.
+We love to help.

 Disclaimer: numba does not provide specific financial or tax advice in this article.
 All information on this website is of a general nature only.
 It might no longer be up to date or correct.
 You should contact us directly or seek other accredited tax advice when considering whether the information is suitable to your circumstances.

 Liability limited by a scheme approved under Professional Standards Legislation

 Share this entry

 We look after the tax and accounting of your business, wealth and SMSF.
 We are Chartered Accountants and Registered Tax Agents in Australia and IRS-registered CPAs in the US.